qensus-labs/setup-venafi-csp/README.md

 | `venafi-csp-cached-path` | Path of the cached CSP Driver package. |
 | `venafi-csp-cached-version` | Version of the cached CSP Driver package. |

-Add the following entry to your Github workflow YAML file as bare minimum input.:
+Add the following entry to your Github workflow YAML file as bare minimum input.

 ```yaml
 uses: qensus-labs/setup-venafi-csp@v1.0.0